GiuseppeSerra93/TLCM/readme.md

-﻿## Transparent Latent Class Modeling of User Reviews
+﻿## TLCM: Transparent Latent Class Modeling of User Reviews

 This repository contains code for the paper "*An Interpretable Alternative to Neural Representation Learning for Rating Prediction - Transparent Latent Class Modeling of User Reviews*".